WDI-SEA/react-development-course-materials/05-React Router/07-react-router-quiz.md

 - At the end of the quiz, you can share [this review guide](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/Review%20Guides/react-key-concepts-review-guide.md).
 It's also linked for students on the myGA platform at the end of quiz.

 ## Questions

-- Answers with an asterisk are correct.
+- Answers with asterisks are correct.

 **Prompt**: Can you create a single-page application in React without using React Router?

 **Choices**: